Kenya National Examinations Council

-The Kenya National Examinations Council (KNEC) is the national body responsible for overseeing national examinations in Kenya.
-Its current chairman is Professor John Onsati.
-This council was established under the Kenya National Examinations Council Act Cap 225A of the Laws of Kenya, in 1980.
-In 2012 this act was repealed in 2012 and replaced with KNEC Act No.29 of 2012.
+Kenya National Examinations Council (KNEC) is the national body responsible for overseeing national examinations in Kenya.
+The council was formed in 1980 to conduct school, post-school and other examinations, after the dissolution of the East African Examinations Council (EAEC) and the Ministry of Education (ME).
+The KNEC was established under the Kenya National Examinations Council Act Cap 225A of the laws of Kenya, which was repealed and replaced with KNEC Act No.29 of 2012.